-I. PROJECT
+I. PROJECT DESCRIPTION

-The Rose Kennedy Greenway Conservancy ("Conservancy") is seeking a masonry contractor to furnish all labor, materials and equipment necessary to complete masonry repairs and enhancements on the Greenway over the course of a 2.5 year term (January 1, 2024-June 30, 2026).
+The Rose Kennedy Greenway Conservancy ("Conservancy") is seeking a masonry contractor to furnish all labor, materials and equipment necessary to complete masonry repairs and enhancements on the Greenway over the course of a 3 year term (March 28, 2025-December 31, 2027).
 The Contractor would perform a variety of masonry services throughout The Greenway, listed below in the Project Scope.
-The majority of this work will occur in the spring and fall to avoid conflict with The Greenway's busy summer season.